johnvenkiah/CI_MS2_John_Venkiah/README.md

 #### As a user of this website I would like to:

-1. Be able to play a quiz which teaches tone names, symbols, clefs and note lengths
+1. Be able to play a quiz on note names, symbols, clefs and note lengths
-2. Be able to hear the tone in question, and find out if the question was answered correctly or not
+2. Get points if I answer a question right
+3. See a timer ticking down from one minute
+4. See an end game screen alerting me of my score
+5. Be able to choose to close the end game screen or play again
-3. Be able to play tones on a piano on the screen and see which tone is being played
+6. Be able to play notes on a piano on the screen and see which tone is being played
-4. Read a few pages on basic music theory with learning material for the quiz
+7. Also be able to play the notes on the computer keyboard
+8. Find resources to learn the basics of music theory
-5. Be presented with a friendly user interface
+5. Be presented with a well designed, user-friendly interface
 6. Get in touch with the site owner

 ### Site owner goals/user requirements and expectations

-This website does not return profit or anything else anything to the site owner, so the benefit will end on the users side, unless the user decides to contact the owner.
+The main goal is to create a web app that can be used for amusement but also in the early stages of music education.

 1. Users should feel welcome when entering the website
 2. Users should easily be able to navigate through the contents of the website